ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 - parameter input is valid and parses
 - (at least or maybe exactly one) Input must be a valid vault (The vault address must come from the parameter utxo)
+Maybe:
+- enforce that the vault has a valid token

+The token check should be redundant because the vault should be making the same check

 We don't want much logic here because we would need to change the currency symbol of dUSD to update it